appdevjohn/roulette-simulator/README.md

 ## Sample Output

-The sample output reflects a scenario where the min bet is $5, the max bet is $5000, and the player starts with $500.
+The sample output reflects scenarios where the min bet is $5, the max bet is $5000, and the player starts with $500.
 ```
 Strategy failed at game #47; $265 left; 16 wins and 31 losses; peaked at $580